vietphan1995/jeju-house/README.md

 # Introduction

 A house that people can live in emergency situation.
-Emergency situation can be listed as storm, volcano, flood, rain, fired as natural disaster on land, sand, mountain, beach, ocean …
+Emergency situation can be listed as storm, volcano, flood, rain, fired as natural disaster on land, sand, mountain, beach, ocean, or in attack by animal …

 This house has architect shape like warning float on beach, circle shape, triangle ridge, and long bottom column nail connect with this house below water face, i think this house can keep balance when it meets big waves, winds, volcanos, in any temperature condition.